Best PC controllers in 2025: the pads I recommend for PC gamers

 Asus ROG Rakiri Pro

-The ROG Raikiri Pro simply doesn’t feel like a premium experience, which is a big problem considering the price.
+The ROG Raikiri Pro simply doesn’t feel like a premium experience, which is a big problem given the price.
 The extra functions aren’t worth the hassle, and even the basics aren’t being done any better here than on far cheaper controllers.
-Stored profiles, integrated dongle storage, and the battery life make it a potential good choice for portability, but at what cost?
+Stored profiles, integrated dongle storage, and battery life make it a potential good choice for portability, but at what cost?

 PC Gamer score: 50%